These rattlesnakes have the smallest heads of any rattlesnake.

 Where to Find Them

 These snakes live in dry oak forests, mesquite grasslands, thorn scrub, and arroyos.
 Tiger rattlesnakes are versatile and have been found in rocky canyons, hunting near saguaro cacti, and two feet off the ground in a bush.
 Wherever they live, they move to higher ground when the weather changes and those areas are wet.
 This snake specializes in taking small mammals and lizards; juveniles tend towards lizards, and adults typically prefer small mammals and occasionally prey on larger things like kangaroo rats.

 Tiger rattlesnakes have a limited range extending from central Arizona into northern Mexico, and each individual may only inhabit a 1.4 square mile territory in its lifetime.
-They are nocturnal and ambush much of their prey; however, they also actively hunt small mice and lizards in and under rock crevices.
-This species seems exceptionally well-designed for recovering prey that crawls back into crevices because their heads are much smaller than other rattlesnakes.
+They are night-time hunters and ambush much of their prey.
+However, they also actively hunt small mice and lizards in and under rock crevices.
+This species seems especially well-designed for recovering prey that crawls back into crevices because their heads are much smaller than other rattlesnakes.

-When the weather turns cold in December and January, these snakes find a den in which to hibernate; conversely, during July and August, they’re also inactive because of the extreme heat.
+When the weather turns cold in December and January, these snakes find a den in which to brumate.
+Conversely, during July and August, they also take a break because of the extreme heat.
 This species has few natural predators, but hawks, roadrunners, and coyotes occasionally have them for dinner.

 The scientific name for Tiger rattlesnake is Crotalus tigris.
 Crotalus originates in Greek with κρόταλον (krotalon) and translates as either rattle or castanet.
 Their scientific name, Crotalus tigris, suits this species perfectly — it means tiger rattle.
 These snakes have cross bands that extend all the way down the length of their bodies, giving the appearance of tiger stripes.

 Tiger rattlesnakes are pitvipers from the Crotalinae subfamily of Viperidae.
 All pitvipers have heat-sensing organs located on either side of their face, between their nostrils and eyes.
-These organs, or loreal pits, help pitvipers essentially see their prey in the dark.
+These organs, or loreal pits, help pitvipers “see” their prey in the dark.
 They can sense the differences in temperatures, which helps them zero in on their meal.